Skip to Content

 Texas law recognizes same-sex marriages, ensuring that couples have the same legal rights and responsibilities during a divorce as opposite-sex couples.
 However, there are unique considerations in same-sex divorces related to property division, spousal support, and child custody.
 Our team at Wilson Law is committed to helping you understand these nuances and navigate your divorce with confidence.

-- Spousal Support Considerations: Determining spousal maintenance in same-sex divorces can be challenging due to the varied lengths of marriages pre-legalization, affecting entitlement calculations.
+• Spousal support considerations: Determining spousal maintenance in same-sex divorces can be challenging due to the varied lengths of marriages pre-legalization, affecting entitlement calculations.
 Our team ensures thorough preparation to advocate effectively for fair support outcomes reflective of your unique marital history.

 Your Guide Through San Antonio’s Legal Landscape